kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	![](../Images/MS-102-image-16.png)

 	>**Important:** You have just verified that a user with a Microsoft 365 license is able to download Microsoft 365 Apps for enterprise if the global Office download setting is turned On.
 Do **NOT** select the **Install Office** button at this time.
-You will do that in the next task.

-24. Remain on LON-CL2 and continue to the next task to perform the user-driven installation for Laura Atkins.
+24. Remain on LON-CL2.

 ### Task 3 – Perform a User-Driven Installation of Microsoft 365 Apps for enterprise